connectedbydata/connectedbydata.org/_solutions/people.md

     heading: You won't need to feel guilty for not reading the **terms & conditions** or changing your **privacy controls**, or quitting the service.
 The defaults will be safe for you, your family and friends, and community.
 Someone will be watching your back.
   -
     heading: And you can be more active if you want to be.
 You can **find out** how organisations use data, and **make your voice heard**.
 You might complete **surveys**, volunteer for **citizen juries**, or become a **representative** for your community.
-more: how people will be protected
+more: how people should be protected
 ---